bmfs22/datasciencecoursera/Week1_learningobjectives.md

 * Subset R objects using the "[", "[[", and "$" operators and logical vectors

+Single bracket "[" returns an object of the same class as the original.

 * Describe the explicit coercion feature of R

 Explicit coercion converts all values in a vector/list/data frame/matrix to a specified class.
 Explicit coercion commands include as.integer, as.character, as.logical, as.complex and as.numeric.